 Johnny Eric Williams, an associate professor of sociology at Trinity College, in Connecticut, wrote two controversial messages on his Facebook page on June 18 and later shared an article posted by an anonymous author on Medium that argued that minority first responders to the recent shootings at a congressional baseball practice should have left white victims to die.

-On June 20, Campus Reform, a conservative news outlet with a focus on higher education, reported on Mr. Williams’s messages, and shortly afterward, the professor’s remarks went national.
+On June 20, Campus Reform reported on Mr. Williams’s messages, and shortly afterward, the professor’s remarks went national.
 He initially stood by his comments, though he later said his words had been misconstrued and apologized for the trouble they had caused.
 Trinity’s president, Joanne Berger-Sweeney, announced on June 26 that he was being put on leave.
 She also said that a review of "the events concerning Professor Williams" was continuing, and she suggested further discussions about academic freedom and freedom of speech, and the responsibilities that accompany them.

 "As scholars and citizens, and as individuals and as a community of higher learning," she wrote, "our roles in and relationship to social media and the public sphere are complicated.
 We must be able to engage in conversations about these difficult and complex issues, and Trinity College and other places like it are precisely where such conversations should occur.
 I, for one, welcome them."